-To coincide with the anniversary, the spectacular British scripter Julian Fellowes adapted the tragedy into a four-hour miniseries in which a new set of fictional character’s lives unfold.
+100 years later, the fated voyage of one ship is still remembered.
+Unless you’re living on another planet, in all likelihood news of the RMS Titanic’s 100th anniversary is familiar to you.
+To coincide with the anniversary, British scripter Julian Fellowes adapts the tragedy into a four-hour miniseries in which a new set of fictional character’s lives unfold.
 Tragic or not, this is a memorable series.

 Then I saw it on film.
-True, reliving it times four is not ideal but it also keeps up the pretense of drama, and us glued to the television screen instead of merely watching an alternate version of “Downton” set at sea.
+True, reliving it times four is not ideal but it also keeps up the pretense of drama, and us glued to the television screen; this instead of merely watching an alternate version of “Downton” set at sea.
 Unfortunately, if there is one failing, it’s the characters.
 None of them ever managed to grip me or elect my sympathy.
 Naturally, there is sorrow because of the impending doom that keeps us in a dreaded state for every single person on the ship because they knew nothing of what was to come.
 This is both an advantage and disadvantage.

 It’s “good” because we don’t want these people to be the next “Jack and Rose” who we shed legions of tears over.
 There is a moment between the Bately’s that is touching, and a heart-wrenching scene between a man and his daughter.
 Annie and Paolo are adorable together and I love the spunk Perdita (sister of Honeysuckle Week’s) bring to her role; reflections of Lady Sybil anyone?
 Those of you who are scholars will probably be annoyed certain character’s depictions is that of a coward.
 Such a vast array of characters is confusing but for the most part, each episodic story tries its hardest to break everything down.
 At the same time, the repetitive patterns of scenes can be annoying.
 On the one side, I accept why filmmakers do this and even appreciate it.
 However I think it could have allowed for new perspectives rather than so many frames that we had already seen.